pimlie/nuxt-matomo/README.md

 When `setConsent()` is called, the plugin will automatically call rememberConsentGiven when the module option consentExpires has been set.
 To forget consent you can pass false to this method.

-See the [default layout](./test/fixtures/basic/layouts/default.vue) in the test fixture for how to use this method in combination with a Vuex store.
+See the [basic fixture](./test/fixtures/basic) for an example how to use this method in combination with a Vuex store.

 ## Module Options